thechelsuk/ext-chrome-hiyd/prd.md

 - The extension needs no other data, no user data.

-- The extension should be called "Hyd" and should have a simple test tube icon.
+- The extension should be called "Hiyd" and should have a simple test tube icon.

 - The output file should be named yyyy-mm-dd-title.md Where that is the date of capture and page title with all special html or non-alpha characters replaced with dashes.

 - The extension should have settings for the user to choose a default save location and to auto save on button click.

-- The extension should settings should have a link to a GitHub repo and a link to the hyd.uk
+- The extension should settings should have a link to a GitHub repo and a link to the hiyd.uk

 ## Approach